Building Your Sales Network

 Or, maybe you want to discuss any new features the consumer would want to know about, and tips on navigating the product?
 Whatever it is, just make sure to maintain an authoritative voice and prove to the customer that you are the expert.

 You can also use your social media platforms to update your audience on your company.
 Try joining relevant groups on Facebook and posting questions and answers to queries that arise.
 This will help assert yourself as an influential voice in the industry.
-You may also try tweeting about your product, and retweeting customer success stories and testimonials.
+As for Twitter, you may want to try to tweet about your product, and retweet customer success stories and testimonials to promote your products even more.

 Having a social presence is a great way to market your brand and expand your audience.
-Just make sure you stay consistent with the frequency of your posts, and don’t let that presence slip under the rug.
-A great way to go about this is through the use of Buffer, which is a tool that queues up posts to publish throughout the day for you.
+Just make sure you stay consistent with the frequency of your posts, and the quality of your content.

 Follow Up with Customers

-Make sure to check in with the customer within the first two weeks, get feedback within the first two months, ask for a review within the first 90 days, and start discussing an annual renewal after the first six months.
+Make sure to check in with the customer within the first two weeks after the deal is made.
+Here are three things that you should ask from them: feedback within the first two months and a review within the first 90 days.
+And after the first six months, contact them again to discuss an annual renewal.

 Continue Expanding Your Network